motorcycle 101 guides

 4.2 Illinois Class M License

-*If you are under the age of 18, you are required to take the IDOT Motorcycle Rider Education Course to get both the instruction permit and Class M license.
-However, you cannot waive and are still required to pass both parts of the Illinois motorcycle license test.
+*If you are under 18, you are required to take the IDOT Motorcycle Rider Education Course to get both the instruction permit and Class M license.
+However, you are still required to pass both parts of the Illinois motorcycle license test.

 4.3 Illinois Motorcycle License Test